 Dr. Ed Mills is a Professor at McMaster University Department of Health Research Methods, Impact, and Evaluation, and the University of Rwanda, School of Public Health.
 He is an Oxford educated Clinical Epidemiologist and Statistician and has spent the past twenty years leading large clinical trials and mega-cohort evaluations.
 Edward has worked extensively with the ministries of health setting new guideline processes and has published more than 400 peer-reviewed scientific articles and several books.
 In addition, he has developed software for Bayesian analysis of clinical trials and prospective adaptive trials.

 MySafe Society Partners

-There are five new machines being delivered in August 2020 to established community partners in Vancouver, Victoria, London, and Dartmouth.
+In late-2020, five MySafe machines were delivered to established community partners in Vancouver, Victoria, London, and Dartmouth.

 It's time to change the landscape of safer supply.